 \subsection{\textbf{Robustness to different noise patterns}}

 In this example, we analyze the robustness of our protocols to different noise patterns.
-As before, we consider MAS with $N=121$ in section \ref{Size} communicating through directed Vicsek fractal graph.
+We consider MAS with $N=121$ in section \ref{Size} communicating through a directed Vicsek fractal graph.
 In this example, we assume that agents are subject to

-Figure \ref{N121-Dvicsek-it-delta05} shows that our designed protocol is robust even in the presence of noise with different pattern.
+Figure \ref{N121-Dvicsek-it-delta05} shows that our designed protocol is robust even in the presence of noises with different patterns.